-To use Quick Mask mode, start with a selection and then add to or subtract from it to make the mask.
+To use Quick Mask mode to create and edit selections quickly, start with a selection and then add to or subtract from it to make the mask.
 You can also create the mask entirely in Quick Mask mode.
 Color differentiates the protected and unprotected areas.
 When you leave Quick Mask mode, the unprotected areas become a selection.

 A temporary Quick Mask channel appears in the Channels panel while you work in Quick Mask mode.
 However, you do all mask editing in the image window.

 A color overlay (similar to a rubylith) covers and protects the area outside the selection.
 Selected areas are left unprotected by this mask.
 By default, Quick Mask mode colors the protected area using a red, 50% opaque overlay.

 A. Standard mode B. Quick Mask mode C. Selected pixels appear as white in channel thumbnail D. Rubylith overlay protects area outside selection, and unselected pixels appear as black in channel thumbnail

 Paint with white to select more of an image (the color overlay is removed from areas painted with white).
 To deselect areas, paint over them with black (the color overlay covers areas painted with black).
 Painting with gray or another color creates a semitransparent area, useful for feathering or anti-aliased effects.
 (Semitransparent areas may not appear to be selected when you exit Quick Mask mode, but they are.)